New for 2026 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 In addition, Halifax lifetime mortgages come with tailored features such as capital build-up, additional borrowing capability, flexible repayment periods, no product or booking fees, and more—designed to help retirement go as smoothly and enjoyably as possible for those aged 55 and over.

-Post Office Retirement Interest Only Mortgage
+Post Office Retirement Interest-Only Mortgage

 Retirement can be a daunting prospect, especially when managing your finances.
 For those wanting to stay in their current home after retirement, the Post Office offers a range of interest-only mortgages that may help make the transition easier.